4a50/reading-notes/HTML-structure.md

 ## Chapter 18: Process and Design

-A few interesting key point to rememeber here:
+A few interesting key point to remember here:

 + Ensure you are building the website for people that are *using* it, not for the builder.  **Build it for Grandma!**